Mouadhbendjedidi/themed-obsidian-discord-rpc/README.md

 	<a href="https://github.com/Mouadhbendjedidi/themed-obsidian-discord-rpc/contributors"><img src="https://img.shields.io/github/contributors/Mouadhbendjedidi/themed-obsidian-discord-rpc?colorA=363a4f&colorB=a6da95&style=for-the-badge"></a>
 </p>

 A customizable **Discord Rich Presence (RPC) plugin** for Obsidian, allowing you to showcase your notes, vault, and current activity directly on your Discord profile.
-Tailored for power users who love personalization and aesthetics.
+Tailored for super users who love personalization and aesthetics.

 ## Preview 🖼️